nakadaisuke/ves_lb_design_pattern/docs/2_act_act_lb.md

 ### Sample configuration

 There are two kubernetes service associating with a single Origin pool.
 The Origin pool strees the traffic where it reaches to pods.
-The Load balance

 ![act_act_lb_sample1](./pics/act_act_lb_sample1.png)